Huotes/CommitMaker/README.md

 Chuck Norris puts his pants on one leg at a time, just like the rest of us.
 The only difference is, then he kills people.

 Chuck Norris doesn't need to use AJAX because pages are too afraid to postback anyways.

+The Bermuda Triangle used to be the Bermuda Square, until Chuck Norris Roundhouse kicked one of the corners off.